-- Annual budget, which includes revenue and expenditures based on a thorough and conservative trend analysis, coupled with using demographers to predict growth trends; - · Monthly fiscal presentations to the commissioner's court that track revenue, expenditures, and investment performance; - Capital improvement plan (CIP), consisting of a list of projects that is updated annually and, if not completed, is rolled forward, with one-fifth of fund balance over formal policy allocated as the funding source; - Long-term financial model in place that forecasts revenue and expenditures; - · Formal debt management policy that extends beyond state guidelines and provides county officials with guidelines to closely evaluate and monitor debt issuance; and - Formal fund balance policy that establishes a reserve at 35% of operating general fund expenditures.
+- Annual budget, which includes revenue and expenditures based on a thorough and conservative trend analysis, coupled with using demographers to predict growth trends and monthly fiscal presentations to the commissioner's court that track revenue, expenditures, and investment performance; - Capital-improvement plan, including a list of projects it updates annually and, if not completed, rolls forward, with one-fifth of fund balance over formal policy allocated as the funding source; - Long-term financial model that forecasts revenue and expenditures; - Formal debt-management policy that extends beyond state guidelines and provides county officials with guidelines to closely evaluate and monitor debt issuance; and - Formal fund-balance policy that establishes a reserve at 35% of operating general fund expenditures.

-The institutional framework score for Texas counties is strong.
+The Institutional Framework score for Texas counties is strong.

-History of positive operating performance; maintenance of very strong reserves though spenddown for capital expected years are also attributed to year-over-year increasing property taxes, which generate the majority of general fund revenue (82%) and were up 14% in three fiscal years.
-Officials expect this trend to continue, commensurate with growth in the county.
-Vacant positions have also contributed to the surpluses, though officials have begun addressing retention and hiring with salary increases.
-We do not expect this to create an imbalanced budget at this time, as revenues are projected to outpace expected salary increases in the near term.
-Fiscal 2023 is trending positively at this point in the year and officials expect to end with another surplus, driven once again by rising revenues and employment vacancies.
+A history of positive operating performance, maintenance of very strong reserves, with an expected spend down for capital

+The county has a history of operating surpluses in the general and total governmental funds, underpinned by adhering to strong financial-management practices, including conservative budgeting.
+Positive variances in recent years are also attributed to year-over-year increasing property taxes, which generate the majority of general fund revenue (82%) and were up by 14% in three fiscal years.
+Officials expect this trend to continue, commensurate with growth.
+Vacant positions have also contributed to surpluses, but officials have begun to address retention and hiring with salary increases.

+We do not currently expect this to create an imbalanced budget because officials are projecting revenue to outpace expected salary increases during the next few fiscal years.
+Fiscal 2023 budget-to-actual results show a nearly \$27 million general fund operating surplus.